-George Mason University invites application for the position of Director of Civic Engagement.
-George Mason University invites highly qualified candidates to apply for our Director of Civic Engagement position.
-George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Masons academic and culturally inclusive environment.
+George Mason University (Mason) invites highly-qualified candidates to apply for our Director of Civic Engagement position.
+Mason has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Masons academic and culturally inclusive environment.

-Responsibilities: Reporting to the Associate Provost for Undergraduate Education, the Director of Civic Engagement will open a new Civic Engagement Office to provide university-wide leadership for community engagement initiatives and civic partnerships.
-This position was established in conjunction with Masons strategic plan to strengthen the institutional commitment to civic engagement and community-based educational experiences.
-Mason is positioned to elevate our existing strengths in Civic Engagement (along with Undergraduate Research and Entrepreneurship) as a part of the Mason Impact, our new program to enhance student academic engagement through project-based learning.
-The Commonwealth of Virginia has also raised the profile of civic engagement by including it as a core competency for higher education.
+Reporting to the Associate Provost for Undergraduate Education, the Director of Civic Engagement will open a new Civic Engagement Office to provide university-wide leadership for student-centric community engagement initiatives through partnerships across campus and in the community.
+This position was established in conjunction with Masons strategic plan to strengthen the institutional commitment to civic engagement and community-based research and educational experiences.
+Civic Engagement, along with Undergraduate Research, Global Education, and Entrepreneurship, is a part of the Mason Impact initiative to give all students the opportunity to engage in experiential learning projects.
+Our goal is for Mason to have an impact on our students, and our students to have an impact on the world.
+The Commonwealth of Virginia has raised the profile of civic engagement by including it as a core competency for higher education.

-We are searching for a professional with local and national experience to provide leadership and support for Masons institutional commitment to civic and community engagement through establishing the Civic Engagement Office.
+We are searching for a professional with local and national experience to provide leadership in civic and community engagement.
 The Director will play a key role in strategic planning to leverage Masons existing strengths and expand opportunities for faculty, students, and community partners.
-The overall goal will be to increase the number of students, faculty, and partners participating in high-quality civic engagement projects at Mason, and ultimately, to position Mason as a national leader in Civic Engagement.
+The overall goal will be to increase the size and scope of high-quality civic engagement activities at Mason, and to position Mason as a national leader in Civic Engagement.
 The Directors responsibilities will include:

 - Establishing a Civic Engagement Office and an advisory board for civic engagement at Mason;